Internal Funding Initiatives (IFI)

 Charge to the Council on Teaching: (a) Provide a forum for discussion of present and future needs in the area of teaching and recommend programs for meeting these needs; (b) Seek, evaluate, select candidates, and establish guidelines for University-wide teaching awards; (c) Advise on development of proposals for outside funding to support curricular development, equipment for teaching, and any other proposals related to the teaching and learning effort of the University; (d) Advise with respect to the policies, priorities, and procedures; and (e) Serve in an advisory and oversight capacity for the Center for Teaching.

-Instructional Improvement Awards The Council on Teaching is now accepting applications for Instructional Improvement Awards.
+Instructional Improvement Awards The Council on Teaching accepts applications for Instructional Improvement Awards.
 These awards provide funding (up to $5,000) to support instructional initiatives that will make exceptional and specific contributions to learning.
 Anyone directly involved with student instruction is encouraged to apply for funding.

 The Holden Comprehensive Cancer Center